Athus29/Traffic-Light-Management-System-using-FPGA/README.md

 ## Results

 The FPGA-based Traffic Light Management System was successfully implemented and tested on the Spartan-6 board.
 The traffic lights operated in accordance with the FSM design, cycling through all six states.

-- **State Transitions**: All transitions between traffic light states worked as expected.
-- **Traffic Light Response**: The lights switched in a timely manner according to the programmed delay intervals.